Generative AI at Work: Adherence, Learning, Topic Handling, and Conversational Change

-For agents in the lowest quintile of adherence, we still see a 10 percent gain in productivity, but for agents in the highest quintile, the estimated impact is much higher, close to 25 percent.
+We find a steady and monotonic increase in returns by agent adherence: among agents in the lowest quintile, we still see a 10\% gain in productivity, but for agents in the highest quintile, the estimated impact is over twice as high, close to 25\%.
 Appendix Figure \ref{afig:dd_byreceptivity} shows the results for our other four outcome measures.
-The positive correlation between adherence and returns holds most strongly for average handle time (Panel A) and calls per hour (Panel B), and more noisily for resolution rate (Panel C) and customer satisfaction (Panel D).
+The positive correlation between adherence and returns holds most strongly for average handle time (Panel A) and chats per hour (Panel B), and more noisily for resolution rate (Panel C) and customer satisfaction (Panel D).

-We note that this relationship could be driven by a variety of factors: the treatment effect of adherence (agents have greater productivity because they listen to recommendations); selection (agents who choose to adhere are more productive for other reasons); or selection on gains (agents who follow recommendations are those with the greatest returns).
+Our results are consistent with the idea that there is a treatment effect of following AI recommendations on productivity.
+We note, however, that this relationship could also be driven by other factors: selection (agents who choose to adhere are more productive for other reasons); or selection on gains (agents who follow recommendations are those with the greatest returns).
+To further explore this, we consider the worker's revealed preference: do they continue to follow AI recommendations over time?
+If our results were driven purely by selection, we would expect workers with low adherence to continue having low adherence, since it was optimal for them to do so.

-Finally, Figure \ref{fig:receptivity_overtime} plots how adherence to AI recommendations evolves for workers of different experience or skill.
-In Panel A, we see that more senior workers are initially less likely to follow AI recommendations: 30 percent for those with over a year of tenure compared to 37 percent for those with under three months of tenure.\footnote{Agents below three months of experience are in their ``onboarding'' phase.} Over time, however, all workers increase their adherence, with more senior workers doing so faster so that the groups converge five months after tenure.
-In Panel B, we see a similar but more muted pattern for worker skill: lower-skill workers are initially more likely to comply, but the highest-skilled workers converge over time.

-These findings are consistent with both the possibility that workers who are initially more skeptical may come to see the value of AI recommendations over time or that workers who strongly dislike working with the AI system may exit at higher rates.
-Other studies on the use of AI tools have found differences in the desire to follow AI recommendations; for instance, in a study of a writing suggestion tool, \citet{singh2022} finds that four of the 23 study participants refused to engage with AI suggestions.